jsaintfleur/Movie-Box-Office-Analysis/README.md

 8. **What is the relationship between the box office net and box office gross?**
 9. **Does the budget affect the likelihood of a movie breaking even or generating loss?**
 10. **How does the release date impact the overall profit margin for movies?**

+## Project Structure and File Descriptions

+The project is organized into the following files and directories:

+### `movies.py`

+- This is the **main Python script** that runs the analysis.
+It performs data cleaning, calculates profitability metrics, and generates visualizations that answer the key business questions.
+- It contains several functions that:
+  - Load and clean the dataset (`load_and_clean_data()`).
+  - Calculate profit and profit margin for each movie (`calculate_profitability()`).
+  - Generate a variety of visualizations, such as:
+    - **Average Profit by Genre**
+    - **Budget vs Profit**
+    - **Profit by Release Month**
+  - Save all visualizations in the `images/` folder.

+### `movies.csv`

+- This is the **dataset** used for the analysis.
+It contains mock data on movies, including their genres, budgets, box office performance, and release dates.
+- The data includes the following columns:
+  - **Title**: The name of the movie.
+  - **Genre**: The movie's genre.
+  - **Box Office Gross**: Total gross earnings at the box office.
+  - **Box Office Net**: Net earnings after expenses.
+  - **Budget**: The movie's production budget.
+  - **Release Date**: The movie's release date.
+  - **Country**: The country where the movie was produced.

+### `images/`

+- This folder contains **all the generated visualizations**.
+Each visualization is saved as a `.png` image file.

+- Visualizations include:
+  - `genre_profitability.png`: A bar plot showing average profit by genre.
+  - `genre_profit_margin.png`: A bar plot showing average profit margin by genre.
+  - `correlation_matrix.png`: A heatmap showing the correlation between box office metrics (budget, gross, net, and profit).
+  - `budget_vs_profit.png`: A scatter plot of movie budget vs profit.
+  - `release_month_profit.png`: A bar plot showing average profit by release month.
+  - `genre_vs_month.png`: A box plot showing how different genres perform in different months.
+  - `profit_margin_vs_budget.png`: A scatter plot showing how profit margins vary by budget size.
+  - `box_office_net_vs_gross.png`: A regression plot showing the relationship between box office gross and net.
+  - `budget_break_even.png`: A box plot comparing budget sizes for movies that break even vs. those that generate a loss.
+  - `release_date_vs_profit_margin.png`: A bar plot showing profit margin by release month.

+### `README.md`

+- This **README file** provides an overview of the project, the business scenario, the data, and a guide on how to run the analysis.
+- It explains the purpose of the analysis and how the results can help movie executives make better investment decisions.

+### `LICENSE`

+- The project is licensed under the **MIT License**, which allows others to freely use, modify, and distribute the project as long as proper attribution is given.

 ## Analysis Approach